francescodaghero/treeco/README.md

 It parses an ONNX TreeEnsemble(Classifier/Regressor), and generates a valid MLIR-based representation that can be further optimized according to the user preferences.
 Optimizations such as leaf/node quantization, logits-> vote conversion for Random Forest classifiers, loop unrolling are already implemented, and more are on the way!

-<b>Disclaimer</b> This package is still under construction and is more a personal project to explore MLIR/xDSL than a full-fledged deployment solution.
+<b>Disclaimer</b> This package is still under construction and is more of a personal project to explore MLIR/xDSL than a full-fledged deployment solution.

 For an optimized version of this package targeting RISC-V, please refer to the original framework: [Eden](https://github.com/eml-eda/eden).